Azure/toketi-iothub-to-cassandra/README.md

-# Azure IoTHub to Cassandra Service
+# Azure IoTHub to Cassandra connector

-*Azure IoTHub to Cassandra* is a service that allows to transfer data in real time, **from [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/) to [Apache Cassandra](http://cassandra.apache.org/)**.
+*Azure IoTHub to Cassandra* is a connector that allows to transfer data in real time, **from [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/) to [Apache Cassandra](http://cassandra.apache.org/)**.
 Every message sent from a device connected to Azure IoT Hub, is automatically copied into one or more Cassandra tables.